-Ritual: After a sinful deed, a priest can hear confession in a public place, and prescribe a task to do as penance.
+Ritual: After a sinful deed, a priest can hear confession in a public place, not seeking privacy, and prescribe a task to do as penance.
 If done, the task will erase a sin from the confessor’s soul, but if he does not complete the penance assigned to him he cannot ask for further forgiveness.

 Effect: Upon completing the penance, the penitent loses all Depravity gained from the confessed act.
 A penance that is too light will not remove any Depravity.
 If the penitent performs sins of the same category before completing his penance, the Atonement automatically fails.
 The priest cannot use this on themselves.